-In conjunction with the ASEM Meeting and Cultural Festival 2019, Fantasium Group is curating an upcoming virtual reality exhibition EXPLORING ASIA AND EUROPE THROUGH A VIRTUAL LENS which will be held in Madrid, Spain from December 11th to December 13th 2019.
+In conjunction with the ASEM Meeting and Cultural Festival 2019, Fantasium Group is curating an upcoming virtual reality exhibition EXPLORING ASIA AND EUROPE IN VR which will be held in Madrid, Spain from December 11th to December 13th 2019.

 This interactive exhibition is an enticing, in depth virtual reality journey within four selected art pieces: The Water Lily Obsession by Claude Monet, Children’s Games by Pieter Bruegel the Elder, The Great Wall of China, and the VR dynamic installation about Singapore Inspiration Nation by Fantasium Group.